Why Do I Pee So Much at Night?

 You may just be drinking too much or too close to bedtime so try to drink less several hours before you go to sleep.

-Don’t have alcohol or caffeine late in the day and be sure to use the bathroom before you go to bed.
+Don’t have alcohol, caffeine or carbonated drinks late in the day and be sure to go the bathroom before you go to bed.

 Could it be an infection?